 LCSW, LMFT, CST

 Many individuals deal with challenges regarding their sexuality and/or sexual relationships.
 Since these are rarely talked about, people feel isolated and do not realize how common many of these issues are.
-These include things such as: low/no sexual desire, orgasmic problems in women and men (delayed, early or no orgasm for men), sexual inhibitions, negative feelings regarding sexuality/body image, erectile dysfunction, vaginismus, painful intercourse, hormone deficiencies, sexual side effects of medications, etc. Eric Jacoby, M.D., an obstetrician/gynecologist in Plano, and I co-founded The Center for Sexual Enrichment to help people who are dealing with the above.
-Both of us firmly believe that there is no reason that people cannot enjoy some level of sexual functioning for the duration of their lives.
+These include things for men such as: erectile dysfunction and/or delayed, early or no orgasm; for women: vaginismus and/or anorgasmia.
+Other sexual issues for both men & women include: low/no sexual desire, sexual inhibitions, negative feelings regarding sexuality/body image, pain, hormone deficiencies, sexual side effects of medications, etc. It is my firm belief that there is no reason that people cannot enjoy some level of sexual functioning for the duration of their lives.

-All of these experiences affect their emotional well-being, and if they are in a relationship, that will be effected as well.
-We face our own special challenges in our roles as individuals, wives, mothers, daughters, professionals, etc. Finding a balance in life, with all its stresses, can provide quite a challenge.
-As a woman, I have had some personal, as well as professional experience in these areas, and have worked effectively with helping women and their partners resolve these problems.
+All of these experiences affect their emotional well-being, and if they are in a relationship, that will be affected as well.
+Women face challenges in their roles as individuals, wives, mothers, daughters, professionals, etc. Finding a balance in life, with all its stresses, can provide quite a challenge.

 Cancer and Grief Work